 - sharps which have contacted animal or human blood, biological fluids or tissues

 - tissue or microbial cultures, and material contaminated by such cultures

 - containers or materials saturated with blood products.

-- line boxes with the plastic bags
+- line your box with the plastic bag

 - affix user identification to the outside